hūmNET app

 solution(s):

-• use a more visual pattern for sliders
+• use a more familiar slider pattern

 • remove sound preferences